mustafamariam/Intelligent-Connections/README.md

 **Then, set up the virtual env in your terminal.
 Below are the sequential commands:**
 1. python -m venv venv
-2. venv\scripts\activate (on VSCode, you may just need to open a new terminal since the old one has been killed).
+2. venv\scripts\activate (on VSCode, you may just need to open a new terminal since the old one has been killed)
 3. pip install Flask
 4. pip install flask-sqlalchemy